Everything You Need to Know About Tasmania: 14 Questions Answered

 Getting Around

 Yes.
-This is non-negotiable.
+This one is non-negotiable.
 Tasmania has minimal public transport outside Hobart.
-Buses exist between major towns but are infrequent, and most attractions (Cradle Mountain, Freycinet, Port Arthur, Bruny Island) are off the bus routes.
+Buses connect the major towns but run infrequently, and most of the big draws (Cradle Mountain, Freycinet, Port Arthur, Bruny Island) sit well off the bus routes.
 Rent from Hobart or Launceston airport — AUD $50-80/day.

-Distances are manageable: the entire state is smaller than Ireland.
+Distances stay manageable: the entire state is smaller than Ireland.
 Hobart to Cradle Mountain: 2.5 hours.
 Hobart to Freycinet: 2.5 hours.
 Everything is a half-day drive at most.

 Q: Are the roads okay?

-Yes, well-maintained and sealed.
-Some national park access roads are gravel but passable in a standard car.
-The main caution: wildlife on roads at dawn and dusk.
-Wombats, wallabies, and possums are frequent road casualties.
-Drive carefully during those hours.
+Yes — well-maintained and sealed.
+Some national park access roads turn to gravel but stay passable in a standard car.
+The one real caution: wildlife on the roads at dawn and dusk.
+Wombats, wallabies, and possums are frequent casualties.
+Drive carefully through those hours.

 Weather & When to Go